What is Gene Therapy?

 What is a gene and how does it work?

 In the center of every cell in your body is an area called the nucleus.
-The nucleus contains your DNA (deoxyribose nucleic acid), which is the genetic code you inherited from each of your parents.
+The nucleus contains your DNA (deoxyribose nucleic acid), which is the genetic code that was passed down (inherited) from each of your parents.
 Genes are made up of anywhere from a few hundred to a few million pieces of DNA.
 You have 46 chromosomes, which are each made up of thousands of genes.
 Each person has between 20,000 and 25,000 genes in their body.
 You have 2 copies of every gene, 1 inherited from your mother and 1 from your father.

 What is gene therapy?

 So, now that we know what genes are, how can they be used to help fight cancer?
 If a gene becomes damaged, this damage is called a mutation.
-This can lead to a gene not functioning properly and a cell growing uncontrollably.
-This can eventually lead to cancer formation.
+This can lead to a gene not working properly and a cell growing uncontrollably.
+When cells grow too quickly or uncontrollably, cancer can form.
 Keep in mind that developing a cancer is not quite as simple as this, but requires a complex series of multiple mutations.
-These mutations may be caused by things like smoking, the environment, or they may be inherited.
-It makes sense that if we could repair these mutations, we could potentially stop a cancer from starting.
+These mutations may be caused by things like smoking, the environment, or they may be inherited (passed down from your parents).
+It makes sense that if we could repair these mutations, we could possibly stop a cancer from starting.
 The question is, how do we do this?

-Researchers are testing several ways of applying gene therapy to the treatment of cancer:
+Researchers are testing several ways of using gene therapy in the treatment of cancer:

-- Replace missing or non-functioning genes.
+- Replace missing or non-functioning (non-working) genes.
 For example, p53 is a gene called a "tumor suppressor gene."
-Its job is just that: to suppress tumors from forming.
-Cells that are missing this gene, or have a non-functioning copy due to a mutation, may be "fixed" by adding functioning copies of p53 to the cell.
+Its job is just that: to suppress (prevent or stop) tumors from forming.
+Cells that are missing this gene, or have a non-functioning copy because of a mutation, may be "fixed" by adding functioning copies of p53 to the cell.

-- Oncogenes are mutated genes that are capable of causing either development of a new cancer, or the spread of an existing cancer (metastasis).
+- Oncogenes are mutated genes that can cause either a new cancer or the spread of an existing cancer (metastasis).
 By stopping the function of these genes, the cancer and/or its spread may be stopped.

 - Use the body's own immune system by inserting genes into cancer cells that then trigger the body to attack the cancer cells as foreign invaders.

-- Insert genes into cancer cells to make them more susceptible to or prevent resistance to chemotherapy, radiation therapy, or hormone therapies.
+- Insert genes into cancer cells so that chemotherapy, radiation therapy, or hormone therapies can attack the cancer cells more easily.

 - Create "suicide genes" that can enter cancer cells and cause them to self-destruct.

-- Cancers require a blood supply to grow and survive, and they form their own blood vessels to accomplish this.
-Genes can be used to prevent these blood vessels from forming, thus starving the tumor to death (also called anti-angiogenesis).
+- Cancers need a blood supply to grow and survive, and they form their own blood vessels to do so.
+Genes can be used to prevent these blood vessels from forming, which starves the tumor to death (also called anti-angiogenesis).

 - Use genes to protect healthy cells from the side effects of therapy, allowing higher doses of chemotherapy and radiation to be given.